The Night Manager and London Spy

 And because every self-respecting billionaire needs some arm candy, there’s the striking 6’3″ Jed with the killer wardrobe and a secret.

 The show is beautifully shot, much of it taking place on the sun drenched island of Majorca where Roper has a stunning house.
 From here it hopscotches to England, Switzerland, Turkey and back again.
+The Night Manager may not have the heft or gravitas of The Honourable Woman, but it does have a sleek and glossy allure all it’s own, and sometimes that’s exactly what you need.

-Danny, who works in a warehouse and has a rather aimless existence and drug filled and promiscuous past, has a chance morning encounter with Alex after a night of partying.
+Danny, who works in a warehouse and has a rather aimless existence and a drug filled and promiscuous past, has a chance morning encounter with Alex after a night of partying.
 Alex is nothing like Danny.
 He is a successful investment banker and something of a genius.
 The two fall in love over the course of a few months until something horrible happens.

 What plays out next is all very stylish and atmospheric, but it does require a bit of patience as the drama creeps forward and then folds back in on itself.
-Danny, with his lost soul demeanour and rather fragile air, is drawn into a web of lies and deceit and British intelligence surveillance.
+Danny, with his lost soul demeanour and fragile air, is drawn into a web of lies and deceit and British intelligence surveillance.
 It is all rather opaque and enigmatic and, I’ll be perfectly honest, I’m not entirely sure that it all worked for me.